tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

 - AFAICS the section on generalization doesn't mention the issues with variables escaping their binder's scope.
 Maybe fine for the purposes of this blog post.

-2)

-- You could mention that the set of type equality constraints is a like a system of equations, that unification is a way to solve them, and that the solution is a substitution.
-- somewhere you mention records and not knowing how to combine with unification, it can be done with subtyping (I have seen that called "semi unification" since the equations become inequations)

 3)